Akki-soni/Prodigy--Task-1----RESPONSIVE-LANDING-PAGE/README.md

 <p align="center">
-  Create an interactive navigation menu that changes coloro style when scrolled or when ho ering over a menu item.
-The nav gation menu should have a fixed position and be visible on all pages.
+  Create an interactive navigation menu that changes color style when scrolled or when hovering over a menu item.
+The navigation menu should have a fixed position and be visible on all pages.
 Use
 HTML to structure the menu, CSS to